This post may include affiliate links. Thank you for your support.

 Instructions

-- Sauté the mushrooms: (SEE NOTES before proceeding) Heat 1 tablespoon of butter in a large saucepan over medium-high heat.
+- Sauté the Mushrooms – SEE NOTES before proceeding: Heat 1 tablespoon of butter in a large saucepan over medium-high heat.
 Working in two batches, add half the mushrooms and cook, UNDISTURBED, for 4-5 minutes, or until they begin to turn golden and release their liquid.
 Stir and continue to cook, stirring occasionally, until mushrooms are crisp but still moist, about 3-4 additional minutes.
 Season generously with salt and pepper.
 Use a slotted spoon to remove the mushrooms and transfer them to a bowl.
 Repeat with another tablespoon of butter and remaining mushrooms.
-Set bowl of mushrooms aside.
+Then, set the bowl of mushrooms aside.

-- Sauté vegetables: Melt the remaining 3 tablespoons of butter in the same pan you used to cook the mushrooms.
-Add in the shallots.
-Sauté, stirring occasionally until softened, about 2 minutes.
+- Sauté Aromatics: Melt the remaining 3 tablespoons of butter in the same pan you used to cook the mushrooms.
+Once the butter is melted, add in the shallots.
+Sauté, stirring occasionally, until softened, about 2 minutes.
 Add in the garlic and season with salt and pepper.
 Sauté until fragrant, about 30 seconds.

-- Toast orzo: Add in the orzo and thyme.
+- Toast Orzo Pasta: Add in the orzo pasta and fresh thyme.
 Stir and cook until the orzo is golden and toasted, about 2-3 minutes.

-- Add cream: Stir in the cream and parmesan.
+- Add Cream and Parmesan: Stir in the cream and parmesan.
 Cook, stirring, until liquid is creamy, about 2 minutes.
 If orzo thickens up, add a bit of cream or broth – you want the pasta to be creamy, yet not too thick.

 Notes

-- While this recipe does not use any wine, feel free to substitute a 1/4 of a cup of the broth for white wine if desired!
+- Broth: While this recipe does not use any wine, feel free to substitute a 1/4 of a cup of the broth for white wine if you’d like a richer flavor.

 Nutrition